 CSFS Shawna Crocker has found a rare orange fungus in the Black Forest burn area– look here under “Research.”

 Report to the Governor of Colorado and legislature, September 2013

-The Pikes Peak Wildfire Prevention Partners is a consortium of wildfire professionals, wildfire mitigation contractors, agency representatives and homeowners.
-Our mission is to provide effective reduction of the threat of wildfire to life and property in El Paso, Douglas and Teller counties, Colorado.
-This is accomplished through the effective and efficient education, cooperation and coordination of available resources by individuals, agencies, and organizations.
+The Pikes Peak Wildfire Prevention Partners is a group of wildfire professionals, wildfire mitigation contractors, agency representatives and homeowners.
+Our mission is to reduce the threat of wildfire to life and property in El Paso, Douglas and Teller counties, CO.
+This is done through education, cooperation and coordination among our member agencies, organizations, and individuals.

 Here is the BLACK FOREST FIRE video.

 PPWPP’s full Report to the Governor on the Black Forest Fire (12.2MB) or in pieces for easier loading:

 Appendix B: CSFS Findings, Effectiveness of Fuel Treatments (4 MB)

 Appendix C: Firefighter Survey (0.5 MB)

 Appendix D: Structural Assessment (0.2 MB)

 Presentations from our 2014 workshop, “Surviving Wildfire – It Takes a Community” are here.